Update: The Powerhouse Museum, Sydney Observatory and Museums Discovery Centre are now open. Read more

 Hybrid x UNSW

 The Hybrid brief was a unique opportunity for students from UNSW Bachelor of Design – Core Design Studio 3 to collaborate and develop design proposals for future homes.
-View 10 individual and 3 Studio Collective finalists selected by Stephen Todd – Creative Director Sydney Design Week 2020, and Keinton Butler – Senior Curator Museum Applied Arts and Sciences.
+View ten individual and three Studio Collective finalists selected by Stephen Todd – Creative Director Sydney Design Week 2020, and Keinton Butler – Senior Curator Museum Applied Arts and Sciences.